primefaces/primefaces/docs/10_0/core/csv.md

 ## Converter

 Like on server side, PrimeFaces CSV requires to convert e.g. the string of input field to a number or Object.
-Your _Converter_ can simply implement _ClientConverter_ and provide a implementation of the client side.
+Your _Converter_ can simply implement _ClientConverter_ and provide a implementation on the client side.
 Here is the example of the built on _BooleanConverter_:

 ```java